darominski/vslib_experiments/source/vslib/docs/source/usage_examples/limits.rst

 otherwise it returns false. :code:`false` is also returned if the provided input is not a number.

 The :code:`reset` method brings the component to the intiial state, clearing the array with stored inputs.

+For more details regarding the API, see the :ref:`API documentation for LimitIntegral <limitIntegral_api>`.

 Usage example
 ^^^^^^^^^^^^^